A tiny warning

 warning(condition, 'Hello, ${name} - how are you today?')

-for kb savings!We recommend using babel-plugin-dev-expression
+warning for kb savings!We recommend using babel-plugin-dev-expression

-calls from your production build.
+to remove warning calls from your production build.
 This

 saves you kb’s as well as avoids logging warnings to the console for